kkettip/flask_5_tailwind/README.md

 The server encountered an error and could not complete your request.
 Please try again in 30 seconds.

+CDN's are useful because data does not have to be stored on the loccal conputer.
 Error was resolved by specifying that the static folder `app = Flask(__name__,static_folder="/templates")`